 For the purposes of determining whether the financial statements are free from material error, we define materiality as the magnitude of an omission or misstatement that, individually or in aggregate, could reasonably be expected to influence the users of the financial statements.

 Our evaluation requires professional judgement and so takes into account qualitative as well as quantitative considerations implied in the definition.

-We have determined that overall materiality for the financial statements of the Council is £820,000 based on 2% of gross revenue expenditure.
-We will communicate uncorrected audit misstatements greater than £41,000 to you.
+We have determined that overall materiality for the financial statements of the Council is £796,000 based on 2% of gross expenditure in 2015/16.
+We will communicate uncorrected audit misstatements greater than £40,000 to you.